minucas/bigcont/solr/README.md

 of zero or more analysis steps that change how the data in the field is processed and mapped into the **Solr index** (Solr index is underlayed by Lucene Inverted Index).

-An search index is similar to a databse index: is a data structure that improves the speed of data retrieval operations.
+A search index is similar to a databse index: is a data structure that improves the speed of data retrieval operations.

 Each field in a document is defined in **Solr’s schema** as a particular field type,